pranavmaneriker/RubiksPocketSolver/README.md

 RubiksPocketSolver
 ==================

-Solve a 2x2x2 rubik's cube
+Solve a 2x2x2 Rubik's cube with BFS